gerhardf1/F3F-Timer/README.md

 * After booting the App will show the IP address of Base A.
 * Now piCAMTracker of Base B should be powerred.
 * After booting the App will show the IP address of Base B and is now ready for start.
+* you can select between 3 mode:
+** single: the time for one round is measured
+** continuous: the time for more rounds are measured ** beeper: at every Turn signal the beeper is activated

 * To start the 30s countdown the button "Start" has to be pressed.
 * Now the App is ready for Turn signals from Base A and B.
-* After 10 rounds the flight time will be announced.
+* After 10 laps the flight time will be announced and recorded
 * With pressing button "Reset" the time and counters will be resetted.
+* With pressing button "List Rounds" the time for the last rounds are shown.